 - illicit drugs

 Activities that can give an athlete an unfair advantage (for example, having a blood transfusion to increase the number of red blood cells in the body) are also banned.

-The a complete list of prohibited substances and methods.
+For a complete list of prohibited substances and methods, visit the WADA website.

 To raise a concern or report an issue, visit Sport Integrity Australia or call their hotline on 13 000 27232.

 Learn more here about the development and quality assurance of healthdirect content.